Drip Roasters

 Altitude: 1060-1090 masl, 20.8°S

 At a very young age, Paulo Afonso de Resende witnessed the production of coffee, when he was observing his father working in the fields in order to provide for the family.
-After a long and successful career as an engineer in Belo Horizonte, Paulo Afonso purchased Fazenda Santa Clara in 1993 and thus fulfilled a dream.
-He started a new chapter as a coffee grower, leading him back to his childhood memories.
+After a long and successful career as an engineer in Belo Horizonte, Paulo Afonso purchased some land in 1993, bought a bunch of coffee seeds, and started from scratch in an area where no one would grow coffee back then.
+When he had the soil analyzed, they told him he was crazy to plant coffee there.
+But he kept going, planted five hectares of coffee, and thus started a new chapter as a coffee grower, leading him back to his childhood memories.
+By starting Fazenda Santa Clara, Paulo Afonso fulfilled a dream of his.
+And he has been on the farm for more than 30 years now.
+Paulo Afonso jokes that he bought the fazenda to retire after his career as an engineer.
+Turns out he still works very hard every day—though with a whole lot of passion.

 Sancoffee Brazil

-The green coffee reaches us by way of Sancoffee, a coffee cooperative and exporter who is deeply rooted in the region and puts an emphasis on supporting growers to produce high-quality coffee in a consistent and responsible way.
-They rely on long-term relationships, just like we do, and though it has been three years since we first bought coffee through Sancoffee, we have met several times and it certainly feels like we have been working together for a longer time already.
+A cooperative and green coffee exporter who is deeply rooted in the region, Sancoffee puts an emphasis on supporting growers to produce high-quality coffee in a consistent and responsible way.
+Just like us, they rely on long-term relationships.
+We signed our first contract with Sancoffee in late 2021 and have bought tonnes of coffee through them since.
+We have met several times over the years and visited each other both in Switzerland and in Brazil.
+It certainly feels like we have been working together for much longer already.

 Brew Recommendation